 What is a Net Promoter Score and How to Increase NPS

 The Net Promoter Score (NPS) is a widely used metric for measuring customer loyalty and satisfaction.
-Introduced in 2003, it has gained popularity among businesses from various industries due to its simplicity and effectiveness.
 NPS is based on a single question: "How likely are you to recommend our company/product/service to a friend or colleague?"
 Customers rate their likelihood on a scale of 0 to 10, with 0 being "not at all likely" and 10 being "extremely likely."
 Based on their responses, customers are grouped into three categories: detractors, passives, and promoters.

 - Detractors are customers who respond with a score of 0 to 6.
-They are generally unhappy with their experience and may even spread negative word-of-mouth about the company, potentially harming its reputation.
+They are generally unhappy with their experience and may spread negative word-of-mouth about the company.

 - Passives are customers who give a score of 7 or 8.
-They are somewhat satisfied but not particularly enthusiastic.
-Passives are considered to be indifferent and can easily switch to a competitor's offering given the right circumstances.
+They are somewhat satisfied but not enthusiastic.
+Passives can easily switch to a competitor given the right circumstances.

 - Promoters are customers who provide a score of 9 or 10.
-They are highly satisfied and loyal to the company.
-Promoters are often brand advocates, spreading positive recommendations and contributing to the growth of the business.
+They are highly satisfied and loyal, often acting as brand advocates.

 To calculate the Net Promoter Score, the percentage of detractors is subtracted from the percentage of promoters.
 The resulting score can range from -100 to +100.
-A positive NPS indicates a higher number of promoters than detractors, while a negative NPS suggests the opposite.
+A positive NPS indicates more promoters than detractors, while a negative NPS suggests the opposite.

-Increasing the Net Promoter Score is a key priority for businesses seeking sustainable growth and customer retention.
+Increasing the Net Promoter Score is vital for businesses seeking sustainable growth and customer retention.
 Here are some strategies to help boost your NPS:

 1. Focus on Customer Delight